kgisl/pythonFDP/manual/lab7-kgashok.py.md

 2. What is the method available to remove an element from a list?
 3. How will you get a list of all the `keys` that are present in a dictionary (which basically contains a key:value pair)?
 4. How will get a list of all the `values` that are present in a dictionary?
-5. What is the python code for building a dictionary out of 3 tuples.
+5. What is the python code for building a dictionary out of 3 tuples?
 For e.g.
 	> ("jan", 31)
 	> ("feb", 28) and
 	> ("mar", 31) `